SK8S Roller Disco at Deans Sport & Leisure

 The beginners area is intended to be a less ‘busy’ space than the main rink.
 This is to allow people to practice and to gain confidence; if you are skating quickly in this space then you are skating in the wrong place – please move to the main rink.

-When we play stuck in the mud we split the main rink in two creating a mini rink and a game space.
+When we play stuck in the mud we sometimes split the main rink in two creating a mini rink and a game space.
 If you are not a confident skater you might not enjoy playing stuck in the mud – it can get quite fast paced.